HOW DO I GET STARTED WITH THERAPY?

 HOW DO I PAY FOR MY SESSIONS?

 Acceptable forms of payment include cash, check, or credit card.
 Payment is expected at the beginning of each session.
 However, arrangements can be made to accommodate those who would like to pay on a monthly basis.
 During our initial call, we will discuss our current fee structure before therapy begins.

 As a result of the Affordable Care Act and the Mental Health Parity Act, many insurance companies will reimburse a portion of the costs for psychotherapy.

-For insurance purposes, I am considered an out-of-network provider and will provide a monthly invoice for you to submit for reimbursement.
+For insurance purposes, we are considered an out-of-network provider and will provide a monthly invoice for you to submit for reimbursement.

 It would be best to determine the exact details of your policy ahead of time, including what benefits are available regarding out-of-network providers.